sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

         ...

    * Node selector labels<br/>
       A label is a `<key>=<value>` pair.
 A manifest may carry multiple labels.
 Each node that joined, can be described with multiple labels.
 A pod will be deployed only in nodes, where all the labels of the manifest are matched with the labels on the node.
-A node may have more labels.
 In short of full/subset of node labels should completely match with all labels on the manifest.
 This leads to the term "eligible nodes", where node labels matching is one of the many requirements to meet, for deployment of a pod.

    * Daemonset<br/>
       A deamonset is a special kind of pod.
 Normally a pod is deployed in one or more nodes to meet the count of replicas required as per manifest.
-But deamonset is different, that a daemonset is deployed as only one replica per node in all nodes that matches all labels and more.
+This implies that a pod/app may not be deployed in all nodes.
+But deamonset is different.
+A manifest can describe a pod as daemonset.
+A daemonset pod is deployed in every node that matches the requirments per manifest.
+In case of daemonset, there is only one instance per node.

 ## Basic on `how` for a daemonset:
   1) Set up a master cluster